3 Days in Seattle

 - Capitol Hill: Skillet—known for their chicken and waffles or Glo’s for a classic diner breakfast.

 - Rent a car (if needed), pack a lunch, and explore the beautiful nature that surrounds Seattle!
-Some options for you to consider (Warning: all of these trails get busy):
+Some options for you to consider (Warning: all of these trails get busy).
+For more ideas, check out our 25 Favorite Washington Hikes blog!

 - Snow Lake (1 hour away)–7.2 miles round trip, 1,800 ft elevation gain.
 Note: Snow Lake requires the Northwest Forest Pass.
 You can print a day pass in advance here.